ctsit/redcap_oncore_client/README.md

 # REDCap OnCore Client
-This is a REDCap external module that provides integration with OnCore.

-It allows REDCap project builders to associate a REDCap project with an OnCore protocol.
-It also allows developers to call the OnCore API via SOAP.
+This REDCap external module provides integration with Forte Research's OnCore.
+It allows REDCap project builders to associate a REDCap project with an OnCore protocol and import enrollment data into REDCap.
+It also allows developers to read data from OnCore via the SIP interface or the SOAP API.

 ## Current Limitations